jogushravan/CNN-Pytorch-Attention-Layer/README.md

+1️⃣ Use YOLO to detect products on the shelf.

+2️⃣ Use EfficientNet-B7 to extract features from each detected product.

+3️⃣ Use Grad-CAM to generate attention maps for key regions.

+4️⃣ Combine CNN embeddings with text embeddings for multimodal KPI prediction.

+5️⃣ Send embeddings to an LLM (GPT-4) for detailed insights.

 # CNN-Pytorch
 Convolutional Neural Network (CNN) with an attention mechanism (Squeeze-and-Excitation block) to highlight important regions in an image.
 The generated attention heatmap visually shows which parts of the image the model focuses on.

 ###Attention Layer (Squeeze-and-Excitation Block)